-Prof. Lipiński's research interests are in radiative transfer, reactive flows, solar chemistry and carbon capture technologies.
-Prof. Lipiński has published over 160 articles in refereed journals and conference proceedings, and contributed to several books, edited books and e-books.
+Prof. Lipiński's primary research interests are in radiative transfer, spectroscopy, reactive flows, and solar chemistry.
+He has published over 160 articles in refereed journals and conference proceedings, and contributed to several books, edited books and e-books.
 He serves on editorial boards of Solar Energy, Journal of Quantitative Spectroscopy and Radiative Transfer, and Computational Thermal Sciences.
 He is Fellow of the American Societies of Mechanical Engineers, and a member of the Scientific Council and the Executive Committee of the International Centre for Heat and Mass Transfer.
-He is also involved in ASME, AIChE, OSA, and several other professional societies.
+He is also involved in AIChE, OSA, and several other professional societies.

 Prof. Lipiński's contributions to research and education have been recognised with several honours and awards including the Hilti Award for Innovative Research from ETH Zurich (2006), the College of Science and Engineering Outstanding Professor Award from the University of Minnesota (2010), the Elsevier/JQSRT Raymond Viskanta Award in Radiative Transfer (2013), the Future Fellowship by the Australian Research Council (2014), and the Yellot Award by the American Society of Mechanical Engineers (2020).